 The Statue in the Village: Frozen Among Friends

 A nineteen-year-old university student cannot speak in social situations.
-Her Relational Domain is Centered — the Village is healthy.
-She is surrounded by people who want to hear her.
-But her Move Capacity is Under, Freezing.
-She is the Statue in the Village: proximity without participation.
+His Relational Domain is Centered — the Village is healthy.
+He is surrounded by people who want to hear him.
+But his Move Capacity is Under, Freezing.
+He is the Statue in the Village: proximity without participation.

 The path is Thawing — restoring expression gradually.
 First small movements, then sound, then speech.
 The Village does not need to be built.
 It is already there, waiting for the Statue to begin to dance.
 Only one dimension is off-center, so only one path is needed.
 The destination is Voice — the Dancer in the Village.